jleeothon/django-inquisition/readme.rst

 Requirements
 ------------

-- Python 3.4 (probaby works with any Python 3).
+- Python 3.4 (probaby works with any Python 3)
-- Django 1.6 (probably works with any Django).
+- Django 1.6 (probably works with any Django)

-(Yeah, I know, it sucks).
+Yeah, I know, it sucks.

 ---------------
 Getting started